Featured Article

 What it looks like: The tongue appears lighter than normal pink, possibly with a bluish or purplish tinge, especially at the edges.

-What it means in TCM: This is the most common winter tongue finding and indicates Yang deficiency and blood stasis due to cold.
-The body’s warming energy (Yang Qi) is being depleted by cold weather, leading to:
+What it may mean in TCM: This common winter tongue finding may suggest Yang deficiency or blood stasis due to cold.
+The body’s warming energy (Yang Qi) is described as more challenged in cold weather, and users may notice:

 • Poor circulation (cold hands and feet)